Latest information for museums during COVID-19

 We have summarised and signposted the most relevant sources of information for museums in the South West below.

-- Please sign up for our monthly newsletter for the latest news, opportunities and regular top tips related to the themes digital, audiences, collections and volunteering from the team.
+- Please sign up for our newsletter for the latest news, opportunities and regular top tips related to the themes digital, audiences, collections and volunteering from the team.
 Read our archive of past issues.

 - If you would like any support or guidance on anything mentioned below, please get in touch with the team via our contact form.